 Scheduled ancient monuments

-There are currently 71 scheduled monuments in Newark and Sherwood District.
-You can find them by searching the national list.
+There are currently 71 scheduled monuments in the Newark and Sherwood district.
 They include a wide range of archaeological types, from medieval castle remains to prehistoric mounds and civil war fortifications.

 How will scheduling affect me?

-If you are the owner of a scheduled monument (or are acting on behalf of the owner) and you wish to carry out works to the monument, you will need to apply for prior written permission from the Secretary of State for Digital, Culture, Media and Sport.
-This is for works either above or below ground level.
-The procedure is known as Scheduled Monument Consent.
-‘Works’ are defined by the 1979 Act as demolishing, destroying, damaging, removing, repairing, altering, adding to, flooding or tipping material onto the monument.
+If you’re the owner of a scheduled monument (or are acting on behalf of the owner) and wish to carry out works to the monument, you’ll need to apply for prior written permission from the Secretary of State for Digital, Culture, Media and Sport.
+Find out more about scheduled monument consent (SMC), including a guide for owners and occupiers of scheduled ancient monuments, on the Historic England website.

-To avoid the possibility of damaging a monument, and therefore carrying out unlawful works, you are strongly advised to consult us while in the early planning stages of any intended works.
+To avoid the possibility of damaging a monument, and therefore carrying out unlawful works, you’re strongly advised to consult us while in the early planning stages of any intended works.